 A company’s greatest asset is its workforce.
-The employees are the lifeblood of an organization, as I’m sure most leaders would agree.
+The employees are the lifeblood of organizations, as I’m sure most leaders would agree.
 Therefore, paying close attention to keeping your employees informed and engaged when entering into an integrated behavioral health and primary care partnership is crucial for success.
 And the sooner, the better.

 Healthcare integration is in its infancy and trained workforce is sparse.
 However, it is not necessary to hire new employees for your enhanced services.
 Providing training for employees, ongoing thorough and consistent communication, coupled with reassurance on the front end will go a long way toward successful integration of the employees, and are key to success.
 The following guidelines will help to promote a close-knit and committed integrated team:

 - Communicate an overview of the vision of the partnership followed with frequent status updates.
-This also helps your team develop a sense of buy in to the mission.
+This also helps your team develop a sense of buy-in to the mission.

 - Provide each team member with a clear understanding of his or her role and how it fits into the whole.

-- Provide ample training for all team members to ensure that they are prepared for healthcare integration.
+- Provide ample training for all team members to ensure that they are well prepared for healthcare integration.